Plugin Runtime Safety Design¶

 Implemented v1 admission contract¶

-The repository now includes a non-executing plugin admission layer:
+The repository includes a non-executing plugin admission layer: